 More complex customizations require a custom Builder.

-A breadcrumbs menu is composed by a number of Element objects.
+A breadcrumbs menu is composed of a number of Element objects.
 Each object contains two attributes: the name of the breadcrumb and the target path.

-When you call add_breadcrumb, the method automatically creates a new Element object for you and append it to the breadcrumbs stack.
+When you call add_breadcrumb, the method automatically creates a new Element object for you and appends it to the breadcrumbs stack.
 Element name and path can be one of the following Ruby types:

 Symbol